crjaracarter/screenshot-tool/README.md

 # ScreenshotTool 📸

-A powerful and user-friendly screenshot tool built with Python that runs in the system tray.
+A screenshot tool built with Python that runs in the system tray.
 Capture, save, and manage your screenshots with ease.

 ![Screenshot Tool](resources/icon.png)